 Evaluate your own Contact Page against these best practices to see how it stacks up!

 Business name, address, phone number.
 It is super important that this information remains consistent across the web for SEO purposes.

-Email (optional).
+Email address (optional).
 Email addresses displayed on the web can receive spam.
-If you decide to list an email address, consider using a general box versus a personal inbox.
+If you decide to list an email, consider using a general box versus a personal inbox.

 Social profiles.
-Even if you link to social accounts elsewhere on your website, evaluate if it would be helpful to include additional social links on the Contact page.
+Even if you link to social accounts elsewhere on your website, it can be helpful to include additional social links on the Contact page.

 Map.
 If applicable, embed a Google map to help customers find your business.

 Form.
-Generally, a form on this page should be short and sweet, limiting the number of required fields to encourage site visitors to complete it.
+Generally, a form on this particular page will be short and sweet, limiting the number of required fields to encourage site visitors to complete it.
 Any time you are tempted to add a field to a form ask yourself if it is crucial information.